Nabil-Mabrouk/gpt-django-quickstart/chapter2-understanding GPT/ch2.md

 In summary, self-attention mechanisms enable the model to focus on relevant parts of the input sequence, capturing dependencies between tokens, while feed-forward neural networks further process the attended information, applying non-linear transformations.
 Together, these components enhance the model's ability to understand the context and relationships within the input data.

-In Python, you can implement these components using deep learning frameworks such as PyTorch or TensorFlow.
+>**_Note:_** In Python, you can implement these components using deep learning frameworks such as PyTorch or TensorFlow.
 Self-attention can be implemented using classes like nn.MultiheadAttention, and feed-forward neural networks can be implemented using fully connected layers (nn.Linear).

 ### Positional Encoding